jb753/turbigen/doc/config.rst

 Two more top-level keys are not phases of the design: ``include:``, described below, and ``result:``, which a finished run writes.
-Under ``result:`` sit the mixed-out mean line the CFD achieved, the error each iterator last measured, and, when the config asks for them under :ref:`metrics: <config-metrics>`, any quantities measured from the solved field --- a surface integral, a plane average, a loss breakdown.
+Under ``result:`` sit the mixed-out mean line the CFD achieved, the entropy rise the mixing-out itself introduced at each station under ``Ds_mix:``, the error each iterator last measured, and, when the config asks for them under :ref:`metrics: <config-metrics>`, any quantities measured from the solved field --- a surface integral, a plane average, a loss breakdown.
 Each :ref:`metrics: <config-metrics>` entry is evaluated once the march is over and its value recorded under ``result: